 The Strategy, Policy, Plans, and Programs (SP3) division leverages social science methodologies, field research, regional expertise, primary language skills, Track 1.5 partnerships, and policy and operational experience to support senior decision-makers.
 The division’s work is aligned with the National Defense Strategy and has regularly informed decisions critical to national security.

 The Systems, Tactics, and Force Development (STFD) division provides classical warfare analyses to the Navy and DOD focused on systems and platforms at the tactical level for great power competition.
 STFD conducts quantitative analyses of fleet systems and multi-mission platforms to develop performance estimates against China, Russia and other threats.
 The division analyzes and assesses combinations of networks, sensors, weapons, and platforms to provide maritime warfighting capabilities in all warfare areas, under realistic conditions for current operations and future-force architectures.

-CNA’s Center for Autonomy and Artificial Intelligence promotes the effective incorporation of autonomy, artificial intelligence (AI), and related technologies in military operations.
-The Center has four lines of effort: connect key stakeholders; conduct multi-disciplinary research; provide insightful recommendations to advance the effectiveness of US military operations; and develop and refine creative approaches to the development and use of autonomy and AI.
+The Center for Autonomy and Artificial Intelligence promotes the effective incorporation of autonomy, artificial intelligence and related technologies in military operations.
+The center’s work is guided by four objectives: Connect key stakeholders, conduct multi-disciplinary research, provide useful recommendations for advancing the effectiveness of U.S. military operations, and develop and refine creative approaches to the development and use of autonomy and AI.

 Cyber Research Program